argonne-lcf/AR2024/03_community/section-head.md

 title: Growing the HPC Community
 bg-mp4-source: "volume.mp4"
-intro: "As a leader in the HPC community, the ALCF is actively involved in efforts to broaden the impact of supercomputers and AI for science.
-The facility also leads and contributes to several activities designed to inspire the next generation of researchers in HPC and the computing sciences."
+intro: "The ALCF is actively working to expand the impact of supercomputers and AI for science through leading initiatives to inspire the next generation of researchers in HPC and computing sciences."
 ---